Cutteslowe

-Cutteslowe is a suburb of north Oxford, England, between Sunnymead and Water Eaton.
+Cutteslowe is a suburb in the north of Oxford, in Oxfordshire, England, between Sunnymead and Water Eaton.

 Archaeology and toponym

 The toponym "Cutteslowe" is derived from Old English.
 The earliest known record of it is from AD 1004 as Cuðues hlaye, which seems to be a mis-spelling of Cuðues hlawe.
 A hlāw is a burial mound, in this case for someone called Cūþen or Cūþwine.
 The village of Cuddesdon, about 9 mi southeast of Cutteslowe, is also named after someone called Cūþwine.
 It is not clear whether the two toponyms refer to the same Cūþwine.

 The Domesday Book of 1086 records Cutteslowe as Codeslam or Codeslaue.
 Later mediaeval spellings include Cudeslawe, Codeslowe, Kodeslawe, Codeslawe, Cudeslawia, Cudeslowe, Cudeslauya, Cuddeslawe, Culdeslauia and Coteslowe.
 In 1797 it was recorded as Cutslow or Old Cutslow.

 The burial mound was prehistoric, and was razed in the 13th century after two people were found murdered in the hollow below it.
 An assize roll records that in 1261 a jury of Wootton hundred court "testify that evil doers are wont to lurk in the hollow of the how, and that many robberies and homicides have been committed there.
 Therefore the sheriff was commanded to level the how."